Skip to Content

 • Keep food sealed and out of sight of orangutans.

-River tubing involves sitting onto a rubber ring and letting the river current carry you downstream.
+River tubing involves sitting onto a rubber ring and letting the river carry you downstream.

-The activity is often included in multi-day orangutan trekking tours, but if it doesn’t, you can easily hire a rubber ring from one of the stalls along the riverfront and carry it upstream to do it yourself.
+The activity is often included in multi-day orangutan trekking tours, but if yours doesn’t offer it, you can easily hire a rubber ring from one of the stalls along the riverfront and carry it upstream to do it yourself.

 School children go river tubing on the Bohorok River, one of the best things to do in Bukit Lawang.